djhmateer/djhmateer.github.io/_posts/2020-10-21-x1cookie authentication in asp.net core 3.1.md

 In my application I'm using these terms:

-- User - email, ???, password hash, isEmailVerified
+- User - email, role_id, password_hash, verified

 - Role
   - Tier1 (my free tier, but need to be a successfully registered and active account)
   - Tier2 (paid tier, need to be successfully registered)
   - Admin (me)

-A User can have multple Roles.

 - Security - How to keep the application secure and the correct user sees the correct data

-- Identity - Is Microsoft.AspNetCore.Identity.UI that supports login functionality.
+- Identity - ie Microsoft.AspNetCore.Identity.UI that supports login functionality.
 Manage users, passwords, pofile data, roles, claims, token, email confirmation and more.

-- Authentication - user provides credentials that are then compared to those stored in a db ie determining the user's identity.
+- Authentication - User provides credentials that are then compared to those stored in a db ie determining the user's identity.

-- Authorisation - what the user is allowed to do (ie the Roles they have)
+- Authorisation - What the user is allowed to do (ie the Role they have)

 ## Part 1 - Cookie Forms Authentication